Science, Technology and Health

 June 6, 2019

 Students in Seattle U’s Civil and Environmental Engineering program continued their long-running winning ways with two more awards from this year’s NCEES (National Council of Examiners for Engineering and Surveying) Education Awards.
 Two senior capstone projects completed at the end of the 2018 academic year were selected by the organization’s jury—out of 51 entries—and each earned $10,000 awards.
 Snohomish County Public Works sponsored one of the two winning projects.
 A team of five students worked under the supervision of a professional engineer and an aquatic biologist from the county and a faculty advisor with dual licenses in professional engineering and land surveying.
 The team improved a roadway to handle increased traffic and replaced a culvert to improve fish passage.
-The second winning project, sponsored by King County, involved the seismic assessment of the Green River Pump Station.
+The second winning project, sponsored by King County, involved the seismic assessment of the Black River Pump Station.
 A team of four students were guided and supervised by a professional engineer from the county, a structural engineer and a faculty advisor who is a professional engineer.

 Since the inception of the NCEES Engineering Education Awards program in 2009, Seattle U civil engineering and electrical engineering department teams have won 19 awards, about 28 percent of all of the awards given by the organization.